 You’ll have only 21 minutes (plus a 1 minute instruction section) to read the 11 passages and answer the 44 associated questions.

-There are five types of questions within the UCAT Verbal Reasoning subtest, they are:
+There are two question types within the UCAT Verbal Reasoning subtest, they are:

-For each of the questions in the Verbal Reasoning section you can only select one answer from the multiple choice options.
-There is one mark available for each correct answer, meaning you can score a total of forty-four marks.
+For each question in the Verbal Reasoning section you can only select one answer from the multiple choice options.
+1 mark is available for each correct answer, meaning you can score a total of 44 marks.
 The raw mark you achieve will be converted into a ‘scale score’ between 300 – 900.
 The other cognitive subtests – Abstract Reasoning, Decision Making and Quantitative Reasoning – are all scored in the same way, whereas the Situational Judgement Test is scored using a band system.

 As mentioned earlier, out of all the subtests in the UCAT, Verbal Reasoning has consistently had the lowest average score.